agnieszkagergont/Isomorphism-model-no.2/README.md

 # Isomorphism-model-no.2
-Mathematica notebook by A.Gergont, Ł.Piasecki for a paper titled "The Banach-Mazur distance between the spaces of continuous functions is not always an integer".
+Mathematica notebook by A.Gergont, Ł.Piasecki for a paper titled "The Banach-Mazur distance between isomorphic spaces of continuous functions is not always an integer".

 **Download** the file model no.2.nb and open it in Mahematica.